EmperorTransisthor/Risk/v0.2/client/README.md

-# This is Risk v0.2 client readme
+# Risk v0.2 client

-It was designed specifically for linux OS.
-Download all files and type **$ make** to compile
+The client is an echo program, which replies to server via TCP protocol.
+Before that, client is searching for available games via UDP multicast.